rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

   stats_funcN(...) as result_nameN
 ```

-This calculates `stats_func*` per each `(field1, ..., fieldM)` group of [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model)
+This calculates `stats_func*` for each `(field1, ..., fieldM)` group of [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model)
 seen in the logs returned by `<q>` [query](https://docs.victoriametrics.com/victorialogs/logsql/#query-syntax).

-For example, the following query calculates the number of logs and unique ip addresses over the last 5 minutes,
+For example, the following query calculates the number of logs and unique IP addresses over the last 5 minutes,
 grouped by `(host, path)` fields:

 ```logsql